19 places to visit on the Colombo Sightseeing itinerary

 Viharamahadevi Park the greenest patch of land in the city located adjoining Street art gallery.
 The best time of the day to start here is in the morning, just after breakfast.
 By noon most of the artworks disappear and the buyers have only selected items to see.
 People who are interested in art have easy access to the National Art Gallery from here which is situated just opposite the Street art exhibition.

-- Old Parliament building – the Old parliament with largely rounded columns is built during the British rule in Sri Lanka.
+The old parliament with largely rounded columns is built during the British rule in Sri Lanka.
 Today it is majestically standing in the busiest part of the city facing the Galle face.
-This is a building with some greek architectural designs and majestically stands in front of the Galleface, near the roundabout.
+This is a building with some greek architectural designs and majestically stands in front of the Galle face, near the roundabout.
 Today it is functioning as the presidential secretariat and visitors are not allowed to enter the building.

 Twin tower is the tallest building in Pettah and located near the old parliament.
 Today it consists of a large number of shops, offices and residential area.

 A Large number of airline offices, banks, shops and money-changers can be found along the York street.